Mlikh

-Mlikh (مليخ) is a mountain village in the Jezzine district, located in the South Governorate in Southern Lebanon.
+Mlikh (مليخ) is a mountain municipality in the Jezzine district, located in the South Governorate in Southern Lebanon.
 It lies on the Al Rihan mountain chain (around 4,000-7,000 feet above sea level, Mlikh is located at around 1,280 meters and higher at other peaks above sea level).
 The village is located on a number of mountains peaks, and between the mountain peaks.